developer-delta/curriculum/lesson-7-js-dom-intro.md

   * If the user added less than 3 items to their plates, `<p class="stomach"></p>` should have content added that says something about still being hungry.
   * If the user added 4 or 5 items, then the "stomach" paragraph tag should display something about being satisfied
   * If the user added more than 5 items, then the p tag should read something about being full.
+* _HINT: You'll probably need to do a little research on the `.length` property to complete the "Chow Down" feature._

 ### Michelin Stars (Stretch goals)